PrateekJha07/TaskCV/README.md

 # Pre-Requisites:

-1.Python installed with these libraries:
+1.Python installed with these libraries: bs4, nltk, pdfminer 2.PDF file
-    a.bs4
-    b.nltk
-    c.pdfminer
-2. PDF file

 # Run the program:
-You can install the libraries by using the command "pip install <library name>".
-You need to convert the pdf to raw data by typing the command "pdf2txt.py -o filename.txt -t tag <pdfname.pdf>".
-In order to run the program you'll need to type
+You can install the libraries by using the command "pip install library name".You need to convert the pdf to raw data by typing the command "pdf2txt.py -o filename.txt -t tag <pdfname.pdf>".
+In order to run the program you'll need to type"python taskCV.py"
-"python taskCV.py"

 # Input:
 CV (pdf)